stefanbaumeler/bem-plus/methodology/guide/part-3.md

 This, I think, already helps a lot.
 If we are looking for a specific element, we can search the entire project for that element (replacing `__` with `-`), and we will always find that element and only that element.
 Additionally, at the bottom of every scss file (which should only ever contain one block), we have essentially created an index of what that file contains, which further improves orientation.

-We wrap that index in it’s own mixin three reasons:
+We wrap that index in its own mixin for three reasons:

 - Like with single elements, we can now disable the styles of the entire block by commenting out a single line of code (the last one).
 We have a single “hook” to control the entire block.
 - As all the other code now lives in mixins, it would be odd to not also put this in a mixin.